oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/compliance-rule-details-pdb.png " ")

 12. Compliance Management also provides you an option to have a dashboard view of compliance summary against all the associated targets.
-The Dashboard provides a brief summary of the violations , corrective actions and compliance standard score.
+The Dashboard provides a brief summary of the violations, corrective actions and compliance standard score.

     From the home page Navigate to **Enterprise >> Compliance >> Dashboard**